Impresee/guzzle-psr7/README.md

 `public static function isDefaultPort(UriInterface $uri): bool`

-Whether the URI has the default port of the current scheme. `Psr\Http\Message\UriInterface::getPort` may return null or the standard port.
+Whether the URI has the default port of the current scheme. `Impresee\Psr\Http\Message\UriInterface::getPort` may return null or the standard port.
 This method can be used independently of the implementation.

 ### `ImpreseeGuzzleHttp\Psr7\Uri::composeComponents`